jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2l-article-3.md

 For example, if the tax were 10%, wages must soon rise to 12.5% not 10%.

-132 A direct tax on wages can be advanced by his employer, at least if the demand for labour and the average price of provisions remained the same, before and after the tax.
+{{< s v="132" >}} A direct tax on wages can be advanced by his employer, at least if the demand for labour and the average price of provisions remained the same, before and after the tax.

 - In all such cases, the tax and something more than the tax would in reality be paid by his employer.
 - In different cases, the final payment would fall on different persons.